Carroll Levis: Biography

 Among the performers "discovered" by Levis were comedian and actor Jim Dale, comedian Barry Took, and actress Anne Heywood.
 After the end of the war, Levis continued with his stage shows and radio broadcasts.
 In 1946, The Carroll Levis Show introduced Cardew Robinson and Avril Angers.
 In 1948 he starred in the British mystery film Brass Monkey, in which he played himself.
 He suffered a mental breakdown in the late 1940s, and for a time was replaced by his brother, Cyril Levis, the show being renamed Carroll Levis' Discoveries.

 He started a comeback on radio in 1950, and in 1953 The Carroll Levis Discovery Show moved to television, showcasing the talents of young people, with the catchline: "Truly, the discoveries of today are the stars of tomorrow".
 At the opening of his TV show, the banner read, "TeLEVISion", utilising his name, "Levis", which formed part of the word, "Television".
 However, his appearances on television were deemed "patronising and insincere".
 He also had an acting role in The Depraved (1957), which featured his discovery, Anne Heywood.

+In 1959 the Beatles, performing as "Johnny and the Moondogs", audition in Liverpool for his TV program Star Search.

 In 1961, he removed himself from the public eye, only to attempt a return in 1968 after a four-year struggle with a stomach ailment.
 However, he died the same year, in London, aged 58.